petk/php-build-system/docs/dependencies.md

 PKG_CONFIG_PATH=/path/to/pkgconfig pkgconf --modversion libcrypt
 ```

-The `pkgconf` ships with M4 macro file `pkg.m4` for Autotools-based build
+The `pkgconf` ships with Autoconf M4 macro file `pkg.m4` for Autotools-based
-systems and provides several macros, such as `PKG_CHECK_MODULES`.
+build systems and provides several macros, such as `PKG_CHECK_MODULES`.

 `PKG_CHECK_MODULES` creates so-called precious variables `*_LIBS` and `*_CFLAGS`
 for using dependency in the build system.
 See `./configure --help` for all the